naixsu/CMSC134/mp3/mp3 writeup.md

 response.set_cookie("session_token", token, secure=True, httponly=True)
 ```

 Second, identifying the user with their IP address.
 It is possible for an attacker to obtain the cookie or session id of their victim through malware.
 Thus, having the IP address to identify which device the user is on alongside the session id, ensures the authenticity of the connection, The database `app.db` was modified to accommodate to this change, adding the user’s IP address on their session id.
 Other database queries that involves the `sessions` table were also modified.

-It is also possible to use a
+Adding entry to sessions table, for establishing authenticity with their session id (token) and IP address:
 ```sql
 ALTER TABLE sessions
 ADD COLUMN ipaddress [TEXT];
 ```

+Adding entry to sessions table, for establishing authenticity with their session id (token) and IP address:
 ```python
 cur.execute("INSERT INTO sessions (user, token, ipaddress) VALUES ("
                         + str(user[0]) + ", '"